-AP source: A’s to place scouts on furlough
+AP source: A’s to place scouts on furlough; Dodgers cut pay

 The person said the team also will cut pay for all front office employees making more than $60,000 with the biggest cuts coming to the highest-paid employees.

 The Los Angeles Dodgers are reducing pay for team employees who make over $75,000 because of the coronavirus pandemic.
-A team spokesman confirmed multiple media reports that said that the pay cuts range from 15% to 35% on salaries above $75,000.
-There will be no cuts for employees making less than that, and no layoffs or furloughs.
+A team spokesman confirmed multiple media reports that said cuts range from 15% to 35% on salaries above $75,000.
+There will be no cuts for employees making less than that.

+“This plan allows us to avoid organization-wide furloughs and to preserve hundreds of jobs,” the team later said in a statement.
+“Over the last several weeks, we have considered every way to better withstand the challenges presented by the virus.
+Today — while we remain very hopeful that there will be a 2020 season — we are implementing a number of measures to reduce our costs.
+We remain ready to play as soon as that becomes feasible.”

 The baseball season has put on hold since March because of the coronavirus pandemic.
-Owners and players are in negotiations about play an abbreviated 82-game schedule, most likely without fans.
+Owners and players are in negotiations about playing an abbreviated 82-game schedule, likely without fans.

 The A’s are owned by John Fisher, whose family founded the clothing retailer the Gap.
 Fisher is worth more than $2 billion, according to Forbes.